Crypto-Druide/nimble-miners/README.md

                         Number of historic request timestamps to record --miner.no_set_weights
                         If True, the miner does not set weights.
-  --miner.no_serve      If True, the miner doesnt serve the axon.
+  --miner.no_serve      If True, the miner doesnt serve the fermion.
-  --miner.no_start_axon
+  --miner.no_start_fermion
-                        If True, the miner doesnt start the axon.
+                        If True, the miner doesnt start the fermion.
   --miner.mock_nbnetwork
                         If True, the miner will allow non-registered hotkeys to mine.
   --wandb.on            Turn on wandb.